balusena/kubernetes-for-devops/09-Kubernetes Volumes/Kubernetes Volumes.md

 Handling connection for 32000
 Handling connection for 32000
 Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
 E0914 18:48:07.841612   99681 portforward.go:409] an error occurred forwarding 32000 -> 27017: error forwarding port 27017 to pod
 e559886297a80542e63f0560bf3460d00229808f60f6da249f7ba50ee1aafca4, uid : exit status 1: 2023/09/14 13:18:07 socat[105426] E connect(5,
 AF=2 127.0.0.1:27017, 16): Connection refused